zicna/rails-blog-nested-forms/README.md

     accepts_nested_attributes_for :posts, reject_if: proc { |attributes| attributes['title'].blank? }
   end
   ```

-6. To allow a user to create a new tag, the controller action for a new tag should instantiate a new tag.
+7. To allow a user to create a new tag, the controller action for a new post should instantiate a new tag.
 Check out the documentation for the [`fields_for` tag](http://apidock.com/rails/ActionView/Helpers/FormBuilder/fields_for).

 ## Resources
 * [Strong Params](http://edgeguides.rubyonrails.org/action_controller_overview.html#strong-parameters)